 Are your profit margins reflecting your team’s productivity?
 The bottom line matters.
 Period.

 Set efficiency aside for a minute.
 Make sure the metrics you use to measure performance can be directly related to your profit margins.

-Then you can have a system for employee productivity tracking that paints a true picture of the company’s performance.
+Then use a system for employee productivity tracking that paints an accurate picture of the company’s performance.

 Are you ready to take managing your labor and employee productivity tracking to the next level?